What do you want your website to do for you? Build brand awareness? Attract new customers? Increase your $$$?

 There are many different link building techniques.
 Guest blogging, broken link building, email outreach, and content marketing are a few of the most popular ways to build quality backlinks to your site.

-Link building is important because backlinks are a major ranking signal.
-Whenever you earn a link, it tells Google and other search engines that your content is valuable and worth sharing.
+Link building for SEO is important because backlinks are a major ranking signal.
+Whenever you earn valuable links, it tells Google and other search engines that your content is valuable and worth sharing.